CallieSardina/BottleneckMLP/README.md

 Each directory within this repository contains the respective implementation & analysis/ visualization scrpits needed to recreate our work for each of the main explainers used within our paper.

+Individual instructions setting up and running each implementation of explainer+BottleneckMLP can be found in the README files within each directory.

 Orignal source code for each explainer can be found here:

 GSAT: https://github.com/Graph-COM/GSAT/tree/main